Skip to main content

 By Stockcount Team

-Food cost percentage is the single most important number a restaurant or cafe operator should know.
+Food cost percentage is one of the first numbers a restaurant or cafe operator should learn to track.
 It tells you how much of every dollar you earn goes to ingredients.
 Get it wrong, and you could be serving beautiful dishes at a loss.

 What Is Food Cost Percentage?